AventusProtocolFoundation/docs/docs/protocolClassic.md

 title: Guides
 ---

-Find below a high-level overview of the Classic protocol and how to interact with the smart contracts currently deployed on the Ethereum Testnet (Rinkeby).
+Find below a high-level overview of the Aventus Classic Protocol and how to interact with the smart contracts currently deployed on the Ethereum Testnet (Rinkeby).

 ## Contracts